OwnMarket/OwnBlockchain/Docs/Concepts/AssetManagementProtocol.md

 - [Transferring assets](../Transactions/TxActions.md#transferasset)
 - [Checking the account balance per asset](../Nodes/NodeApi.md#get-accountaccounthashassetassethash)

-These mechanisms are invoked by submitting the requests to the API exposed by the Own public blockchain network node.
+These mechanisms are invoked by submitting the [transactions](../Transactions/TxComposition.md) using the [API](../Nodes/NodeApi.md) exposed by the Own public blockchain network [node](../Nodes/Nodes.md).